krish-baner/AppliedMachineLearning/Assignment 1/README.md

 # Applied_ML

-This is my submission to the Assignments in the Applied Machine Learning course.
+This is my submission to the Assignments in the Applied Machine Learning course (2025).

 ## Assignment 1